What is Controlled Open Enrollment (COE)?

 COE will provide additional opportunities for students to attend a school other than the zoned school where there is available capacity.
 Through the District’s COE Plan, parents are provided greater choice options.

 How will the district define capacity and how will the district determine which schools are available for COE?

 Capacity for COE enrollment is identified based on the enrollment.
 If the school is less than 90% of the FISH capacity (Florida Inventory of School Houses).
 Schools identified as schools operating with less than 90% capacity are eligible for COE transfer/placement assignments.

 Online Applications are available on Parent Portal.
 Applications will only be taken during the open enrollment window, the first Monday in April – the last friday in April.

 How will the lottery work?

-Parents can choose a primary (1st) and a secondary (2nd) choice for school request for transfer/placement.
+Parents can choose 3 choices for transfer/placement.
 All applications will be processed according to the random number assigned.
 In accordance with Florida law, applications shall be grouped: Phase 1, Phase 2, Phase 3 and Phase 4.
 Separate lotteries will be conducted for applicants in Phases 1 through 4.
 Random numbers will be selected, and the applications in each Phase shall be placed in order of their selection.
-There will be two separate lotteries with in-county and out-of-county students being numbered separately.
-The out-of-county applications will only be considered if there are still remaining open seats after the completion of the incounty lottery.

 If my child is selected in a lottery to attend a COE school, what am I to do?